microsoft/node-pty/README.md

 >
 Internal Windows PowerShell error.
 Loading managed Windows PowerShell failed with error 8009001d.

-This is caused when environment variables critical to PowerShell are not provided in the `env` argument, such as `SystemRoot`.
+This happens when PowerShell is launched with no `SystemRoot` environment variable present.

 ## pty.js